Dorjderem2002/seaLang/README.md

-run the project by running run.sh file
+To run the project:

+make
+./kimulator

+Big thanks to Javidx9 and nesdev.org